-Schedule tweets, send out mailers before the sale starts and continue your offering and updates all the way through.
-Posting the latest items to the sale on social will publicise and create a buzz around the traffic, helping drive traffic to the site so you can make the most from your sales period.
+Schedule tweets, send out mailers before the sale starts and continue to promote once the sale is live.
+Posting the latest items to the sale on social will publicise and create a buzz, helping drive traffic to the site so you can make the most from your sales period.

 These are all features that work so well all year round, not just during this period!
 If you haven’t got these tips in place for now, why not consider them for your general marketing plans?
 Take the time to think about these key periods as well as the smaller things too, such as your regular newsletter or blog posts.
 Think about rewarding your most loyal customer base, perhaps with additional discounts or private showcases.
 Not only will they feel more likely to purchase additional goods because they have access to something that other consumers don’t, but their perception of your brand will improve, which is priceless.
 In summary, create engaging content and you will see your website views go up and up.